 - 1. The z test and z distribution may be used for making one-sample hypothesis tests involving a population mean under two conditions: (1) if the population standard deviation (σ) is known and (2) if the sample size is large enough (n > 30) so that the sample standard deviation (s) can be used as an unbiased estimate of the population standard deviation.
-If either of these two conditions is not met, hypothesis tests about one population mean must be conducted with the t test and t distribution. - 3.
-The null and alternative hypotheses are
+If either of these two conditions is not met, hypothesis tests about one population mean must be conducted with the t test and t distribution. - 2.
+In our first hypothesis test, the null and alternative hypotheses would be

-$$H_0: \mu = 4.6$$
+$$H_0: \mu = $2,222$$

-$H_1: \mu < 4.6$
+$H_1: \mu \neq $2,222$